ail-project/equaeris/README.md

 I haven't been able to test the script for really big databases but it probably will fill up memory and crash if the content is above a few gigabytes.
 Works however fine if the database is smaller

 ## Dependencies
-The scripts require python drivers for the databases that they exploit.
+The scripts require python drivers for the databases that they exploit except for elasticsearch and couchDB where the requests library is required